latitudegames/Scripting/contributed/AIDECLib/README.md

 ```

 Note the call to `addCommand()`, and that its parameters are the same as `Command()`; `addCommand()` just does the work of adding your command to the command array for you.

+# Contributing to AIDECLib
+The main GitHub Repo for AIDECLib can be found [here](https://github.com/JaonHax/aideclib).
+If any issues arise with AIDECLib, the best way to notify me will be by creating an issue in that repository.
+With that said, the version of AIDECLib found in its repository is the development version of AIDECLib, and may contain bugs.
+When I release a new version of AIDECLib, I will create a pull request here to update it.
+The other best way to access the stable version of AIDECLib will be to check the release tags in its repository, and get the source code like that.

+# Licensing Information
+MIT License

+Copyright (c) 2021 JaonHax

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.